petebachant/unh-thesis-latex/README.md

     pdflatex -synctex=1 -interaction=nonstopmode %.tex | pdflatex -synctex=1 -interaction=nonstopmode %.tex | makeindex %.nlo -s nomencl.ist -o %.nls | pdflatex -synctex=1 -interaction=nonstopmode %.tex

+## Figures

+Figures placed in the `./figures` directory will be found automatically.
+This is defined in `preamble.tex` with the `\graphicspath` command.

 ## Notes

 All dissertations must include an acknowledgement of funding sources used to